tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * Explain that this key is just like using a password that you would think of on your own.

-* In this case, we're going to let the tool generate a random key for us, as it will be formatted properly.
+* In this case, we're going to let the tool generate a random, secure key for us.

 Generate a random nonce: